 We've hired a fantastic group of biomonitors who have been busy clearing vegetation, excavating rodent burrows, posting signs, explaining the project to the public, and fielding any questions and concerns presented to them.
 We've captured fantastic stories from people who grew up in the area and have personal histories with the park itself.
 It's been a true pleasure to hear these stories and get people interested in all the great resources Mori Point offers.
 We're incredibly grateful for all the words of encouragement and support we've heard from park users!

 Please don't hesitate to contact me or stop by the site for more information!

 Mori Point Project Coordinator

-[And the Mori Point Planning Team: Kate Bickert, Christina Crooker, Sharon Farrell, Darren Fong, Sue Gardner, Jen Greene, Steve Griswold, and Mary Petrilli]
+And the rest of the Mori Point Team: Golden Gate National Recreation Area Staff Darren Fong and Steve Griswold and Golden Gate National Parks Conservancy Staff Kate Bickert, Christina Crooker, Sharon Farrell, Sue Gardner, Jen Greene, and Mary Petrilli.